joshhornby/joshhornby.github.io/_posts/2026-02-13-when-to-say-no.md

 ## Why saying no is hard

 Saying yes feels good.
 You're being helpful.
 You're being a team player.
 You're not the person blocking progress.
-The immediate social reward is powerful.
+The reward is immediate.

 Saying no feels bad.
 You're disappointing someone.
 You might be wrong.
 You might miss an opportunity.
-The immediate social cost is real.
+The cost is immediate too.

-But the calculus changes when you think about consequences.
+But the picture changes when you look further ahead.
 Every yes is a commitment of your team's time and energy.
 Time spent on one thing is time not spent on another.
 When you say yes to everything, you're implicitly saying no to quality, to sustainability, to the things that matter most.

 The job of a tech lead is to protect the team's capacity to do good work.
 That requires saying no often.